 Below you can read a short explanation of the most searched terms on our website.

-- Binary Options: binary options are a type of high risk financial instrument used to speculate on future market movement.
+- Binary Options: binary options are a type of high-risk financial instrument used to speculate on future market movement.
 A binary option is tied to an underlying asset such as a stock, an index, a currency pair or a commodity.
 It is the market movements of the underlying financial asset that dictates whether a binary option matures in the money or not.
-A binary option has to possible outcomes.
+A binary option has two possible outcomes.
 You lose your entire investment or you make a large profit.
 Often 80% or more.
 Read more about binary trading.

 - Preference shares: A type of shares that give the holder special benefits compared to other stockholders.
 The benefits can vary between different types of preferred shares.
 A common benefit assigned to preferred shares is that the holder is guaranteed a fixed dividend each year.